alekseyzimin/masurca/README.md

 The masurca and the assemble.sh script.
 Once you’ve created a configuration file, use the `masurca` script from the MaSuRCA bin directory to generate the `assemble.sh` shell script that executes the assembly:

-$ /install_path/ MaSuRCA-X.X.X/bin/masurca config.txt
+`$ /install_path/ MaSuRCA-X.X.X/bin/masurca config.txt`

 To run the assembly, execute `assemble.sh`.
 Typically upon completion of the successful assembly, the current directory, where `assemble.sh` was generated, will contain the following files, in reverse chronological order:

-$ ls –lth
+`$ ls –lth`

 FILE	CONTAINS

-gapClose.err	STDOUT/STDERR for gap filling
+`gapClose.err`	STDOUT/STDERR for gap filling

 CA	CABOG folder – the final assembly ends up in CA/9-terminator  or CA/10-gapclose (if gapClose succeeded, most of the time)

-runCA2.out	CABOG stdout for scaffolder
+`runCA2.out`	CABOG stdout for scaffolder

-tigStore.err	Stderr for tigStore
+`tigStore.err`	Stderr for tigStore

-unitig_cov.txt	CABOG coverage statistics
+`unitig_cov.txt`	CABOG coverage statistics

-global_arrival_rate.txt	CABOG coverage statistics, global arrival rate
+`global_arrival_rate.txt`	CABOG coverage statistics, global arrival rate

-unitig_layout.txt	Unitig layout/sequences used to recomputed the coverage statistics
+`unitig_layout.txt`	Unitig layout/sequences used to recomputed the coverage statistics

-genome.uid	File relating UID to read name for CABOG
+`genome.uid`	File relating UID to read name for CABOG

-runCA1.out	CABOG stdout for unitig consensus
+`runCA1.out`	CABOG stdout for unitig consensus

-runCA0.out	CABOG stdout for initial stages: store building, overlapping, unitigging
+`runCA0.out`	CABOG stdout for initial stages: store building, overlapping, unitigging

-superReadSequences_shr.frg	FRG file for super reads, super reads >2047br are shredded with an overlap of 1500bp
+`superReadSequences_shr.frg`	FRG file for super reads, super reads >2047br are shredded with an overlap of 1500bp

-pe.linking.frg	FRG file of PE pairs where the two reads ended up in different super reads
+`pe.linking.frg`	FRG file of PE pairs where the two reads ended up in different super reads

-pe.linking.fa	Fasta file of PE pairs where the two reads ended up in different super reads
+`pe.linking.fa`	Fasta file of PE pairs where the two reads ended up in different super reads

-work1	Working directory of the super reads code that generates the super reads from PE reads
+`work1/`	Working directory of the super reads code that generates the super reads from PE reads

-super1.err	STDERR output of the super reads code that generates the super reads from PE reads
+`super1.err`	STDERR output of the super reads code that generates the super reads from PE reads

-sj.cor.clean.frg	CABOG FRG file with corrected jumping library pairs, redundant and non-junction removed, coverage limited
+`sj.cor.clean.frg`	CABOG FRG file with corrected jumping library pairs, redundant and non-junction removed, coverage limited

-sj.cor.ext.reduced.fa	Fasta file with corrected jumping library pairs, redundant and non-junction removed, coverage limited
+`sj.cor.ext.reduced.fa`	Fasta file with corrected jumping library pairs, redundant and non-junction removed, coverage limited

-mates_to_break.txt	File that lists the jumping library mates that are to be removed, if the jumping library clone coverage exceeds the LIMIT_JUMP_COVERAGE parameter
+`mates_to_break.txt`	File that lists the jumping library mates that are to be removed, if the jumping library clone coverage exceeds the LIMIT_JUMP_COVERAGE parameter

-compute_jump_coverage.txt	Supplementary file used to compute clone coverage of the jumping library, post-filtering
+`compute_jump_coverage.txt`	Supplementary file used to compute clone coverage of the jumping library, post-filtering

-sj.cor.clean.fa	Fasta file with corrected jumping library pairs, redundant and non-junction removed
+`sj.cor.clean.fa`	Fasta file with corrected jumping library pairs, redundant and non-junction removed

-redundant_sj.txt	Text file with names of the redundant jumping library mate pairs
+`redundant_sj.txt`	Text file with names of the redundant jumping library mate pairs

-chimeric_sj.txt	text file with names of the non-junction jumping library mate pairs
+`chimeric_sj.txt`	text file with names of the non-junction jumping library mate pairs

-work2	working directory for the super reads code used to filter the JUMP libraries for non-junction/redundant pairs
+`work2/`	working directory for the super reads code used to filter the JUMP libraries for non-junction/redundant pairs

-work2.1	working directory for secondary jumping filter based on the variable k-mer size
+`work2.1/`	working directory for secondary jumping filter based on the variable k-mer size

-super2.err	STDERR output of the super reads code used to filter the JUMP libraries for non-junction/redundant pairs
+`super2.err`	STDERR output of the super reads code used to filter the JUMP libraries for non-junction/redundant pairs

-guillaumeKUnitigsAtLeast32bases_all.fasta	fasta file for k-unitigs (see the paper referred above)
+`guillaumeKUnitigsAtLeast32bases_all.fasta`	fasta file for k-unitigs (see the paper referred above)

 k_u_0	jellyfish hash created from all error corrected reads, and used to estimate the genome size

-??.cor.fa	error corrected JUMP reads, one such file for each library with '??' being the prefix.
+`??.cor.fa`	error corrected JUMP reads, one such file for each library with '??' being the prefix.
 The ordering of the reads is arbitrary, but the pairs are guaranteed to appear together.
 No quality scores.

-error_correct.log	log file for error correction
+`error_correct.log`	log file for error correction

-pe.cor.fa	error corrected PE reads.
+`pe.cor.fa`	error corrected PE reads.
 The ordering of the reads is arbitrary, but the pairs are guaranteed to appear together.
 No quality scores

 combined_0	special combined Jellyfish hash for error correction

-pe_data.tmp	supplementary information to figure out the GC content and lengths of PE reads
+`pe_data.tmp`	supplementary information to figure out the GC content and lengths of PE reads

-sj.renamed.fastq	the ??.renamed.fastq file is created for each “JUMP= …” entry in the configuration file.
+`sj.renamed.fastq`	the ??.renamed.fastq file is created for each “JUMP= …” entry in the configuration file.
 These file(s) contain renamed reads in the fastq format

-meanAndStdevByPrefix.sj.txt 	auto-generated file of “fake” mean and stdev for non-junction jumping library pairs.
+`meanAndStdevByPrefix.sj.txt` auto-generated file of “fake” mean and stdev for non-junction jumping library pairs.
 The Illumina protocol states that these are about 200-700bp long

-pe.renamed.fastq	the ??.renamed.fastq file is created for each “PE= …” entry in the configuration file.
+`pe.renamed.fastq`	the `??.renamed.fastq file` is created for each “PE= …” entry in the configuration file.
 These file(s) contain renamed reads in the fastq format.

-meanAndStdevByPrefix.pe.txt	auto-generated file of means and stdevs for PE reads
+`meanAndStdevByPrefix.pe.txt`	auto-generated file of means and stdevs for PE reads

-assemble.sh	the original assemble.sh script
+`assemble.sh`	the original assemble.sh script

 # Restarting a failed assembly.
 If something fails or goes wrong, or you noticed a mistake made in configuration, you can stop and re-start the assembly as follows.